pratinav/jCider/README.md

 You can style each slide through the selector for the **slide elements**.

-**The current build of the plugin only supports one 'slide element' to be visible at a time and each slide to be of the same width.
-Support for multiple slides being visible at once and variable slide width will be added soon.**

 ####Basic Usage
 Put the following code in ```script``` tags in the ```head``` tag of your HTML document.